Informatiqal/qlik-test-users-tickets/README.md

 ## UNDER DEVELOPMENT

-The app is still being developed.
-The backend is almost there but the UI is missing at the moment.
+The app is still being developed and issues might occur.

 ## Description